 Hiking in Dovje Mojstrana and Triglav national park

-The mountaineering does not mean “to read a few books and manuals”, but to use the learned theoretical and practical knowledge consistently and continuously in practice.
+The mountaineering does not mean “to read a few books and manuals or blogs and forums on internet”, but to use the learned theoretical and practical knowledge consistently and continuously in practice.

 How to climb Mt Triglav